punitarani/notes/Intro to Theoretical Computer Science/0 Introduction.md

 - **Automata Theory**: building abstract machines.
 - **Computability Theory**: Fundamental capabilities and limitations of abstract machines.
 - **Complexity Theory**: Why certain problems are harder than others.

+## Automata Theory

+Automata theory is the study of abstract machines that can be used to model computation.

+An abstract machine is essentially a mathematical model of computation.